naturepoems/naturepoems/quotes/The Nature Poets of the American South (19th–Early 20th century)/Sidney Lanier/index.md

 ---
 layout: author
 title: Sidney Lanier
-description: "A Southern poet and musician known for his lyric poetry that reflects the beauty of nature in the American South.
-His works often explore themes of nature, harmony, and the Southern landscape."
+description: "A Southern poet, musician, and naturalist, Lanier's poetry is deeply infused with descriptions of the natural world and emphasizes the relationship between humanity and nature."
 subject: "The Nature Poets of the American South (19th–Early 20th century)"
 parent: The Nature Poets of the American South (19th–Early 20th century)
 permalink: /The Nature Poets of the American South (19th–Early 20th century)/Sidney Lanier/